New guidance offers insights to investors and venture capitalists as they embark on or continue their diversity and inclusion journey.

 Last updated: 21 Jan 2021 4 min read

 The Rose Review into female entrepreneurship, released in March 2019, revealed that female entrepreneurs were underrepresented in high-value sectors such as manufacturing, IT and communications, and financial services.
 Access to funding, risk awareness, primary care responsibilities and perception of skills were among the barriers to female entrepreneurs identified in the report.
 Yet the prize for overcoming this is high: according to the review, boosting female entrepreneurship could add £250bn to the economy.

-One year on, Rose is publishing an update assessing the progress that has been made in support of these initiatives since the release of the Rose Review.
-Significant progress has been made in a number of key areas, including: the launch of the Investing in Women Code to boost investment in female entrepreneurs; NatWest’s announcement of £1bn of ring-fenced debt funding for female-led businesses; and access to a banking ‘expert in residence’ being ensured for all 38 UK Local Enterprise Partenerships.
-Rose says: “The Rose Review into female entrepreneurship was born out of a sense of frustration at the unacceptable disparity which exists between female and male entrepreneurs and the slow progress in closing this gap.
 “Our hope was always that the Review would galvanise real action – we did not want it to sit on a shelf – so we committed to give a progress update.
 We have been heartened by the commitment to implementing the recommendations of the report since its publication in March 2019, reinforced by this government’s ambition to increase the number of female entrepreneurs by half by 2030.”
+You can download the latest progress report, and the original report, below.

 The Rose Review identified that for female entrepreneurs with children, family care responsibilities are the number one barrier to further business success, with 46% of female parent entrepreneurs identifying it as a “very important” or “important” barrier.